VidadTol/holbertonschool-network/what_happens_when_your_type_google_com_in_your_browser_and_press_enter/0-blog_post.md

 ![illustration](image.png)

 *************************

-## **Lorsque vous entrez une URL dans votre navigateur et appuyez sur Entrée, plusieurs étapes complexes se déroulent pour afficher la page web que vous souhaitez visiter.
-Voici une explication détaillée des différentes étapes impliquées dans ce processus.**
+## **When you enter a URL into your browser and press Enter, several complex steps take place to display the web page you want to visit.
+Here is a detailed explanation of the different steps involved in this process.**

 <br>

-## **1️⃣ Requête DNS – Trouver l’adresse IP du serveur**

-Le navigateur ne comprend pas directement les noms de domaine comme `www.google.com`.
-Il doit **traduire ce nom en une adresse IP** pour savoir où envoyer la requête.

-1.  **Vérification du cache DNS** :
-     - Le navigateur vérifie d’abord s’il a déjà une adresse IP pour `www.google.com` en mémoire.
-2.  **Requête aux serveurs DNS** :
-     - Si l'adresse IP n'est pas en cache, une requête DNS est envoyée à un serveur DNS (généralement celui fourni par votre fournisseur d’accès Internet ou un service comme Google DNS ou Cloudflare).
-3.  **Résolution DNS** :
-     - Le serveur DNS répond avec l'adresse IP du serveur Google (par ex. `165.280.190.48`).

-## **2️⃣ Connexion via TCP/IP – Établir la communication**

-Une fois l’adresse IP obtenue, votre navigateur **doit établir une connexion avec le serveur web** de Google.

-1.  **Établissement de la connexion TCP** :
-     - Le protocole **TCP (Transmission Control Protocol)** est utilisé pour assurer une communication fiable.

-     - Le navigateur envoie un **SYN** (synchronisation) au serveur Google.
-     - Le serveur Google répond avec **SYN-ACK** (synchronisation et confirmation).
-     - Le navigateur termine l’échange avec **ACK**, établissant ainsi la connexion.

-2.  **Transmission via IP** :
-     - Les données voyagent sur le réseau grâce au protocole **IP (Internet Protocol)**, qui s’assure que les paquets de données arrivent correctement à destination.

-## **3️⃣ Filtrage par pare-feu – Sécurité du réseau**

-Avant d’atteindre les serveurs de Google, la requête passe par plusieurs pare-feu :

--   **Pare-feu de l’utilisateur** :
-     - Protège contre les menaces et bloque certains sites malveillants.
--   **Pare-feu du fournisseur d’accès** :
-     - Filtre le trafic pour assurer la sécurité des réseaux publics.
--   **Pare-feu de Google** :
-     - Vérifie que la requête est autorisée et protège contre les attaques comme les DDoS.

-## **4️⃣ Sécurisation via HTTPS/SSL – Chiffrement des données**

-Une fois la connexion établie, les échanges entre votre navigateur et Google sont sécurisés grâce à **HTTPS (HyperText Transfer Protocol Secure)** et **SSL/TLS**.

-1.  **Certificat SSL** :
-     - Le serveur Google présente son certificat SSL pour prouver son identité.
-2.  **Échange de clés** :
-     - Un chiffrement est mis en place via **TLS (Transport Layer Security)** pour sécuriser les données.
-3.  **Transmission sécurisée** :
-     - Toutes les données échangées entre votre navigateur et Google sont désormais chiffrées pour empêcher les interceptions.

-## **5️⃣ Passage par l’équilibreur de charge – Répartition du trafic**

-Google dispose de **milliers de serveurs répartis dans le monde entier** pour assurer la rapidité et la disponibilité du service.

-1.  **L’équilibreur de charge (Load Balancer)** redirige la requête vers un serveur disponible en fonction du **trafic** et de la **localisation** de l’utilisateur.

-2.  **Algorithme utilisé** : Google utilise des techniques comme **Round Robin**, **Least Connections**, et **GeoDNS** pour optimiser la gestion des requêtes.

-## **6️⃣ Communication avec le serveur web**

-Une fois la requête envoyée à un serveur spécifique :

--   Le serveur web **(ex.
-Nginx, Apache)** reçoit la demande et vérifie quels fichiers doivent être affichés.

--   Il gère le contenu statique (HTML, CSS, images) et transmet les requêtes dynamiques à l’application.

-## **7️⃣ Traitement par le serveur applicatif**

-Si la page demandée contient du contenu dynamique, elle est traitée par un **serveur applicatif** qui exécute du code et interagit avec la base de données.

--   Exemples de serveurs applicatifs : **Node.js, Django, Spring, Ruby on Rails**.

--   Ce serveur **génère du contenu HTML dynamique** et renvoie les résultats au serveur web.

-## **8️⃣ Interaction avec la base de données**

-Si la page demande des données (comme vos préférences Google), le serveur applicatif interroge une **base de données**.

-1.  **Requête SQL** :
-     - Le serveur envoie une requête pour récupérer les informations demandées.
-2.  **Résultat retourné** :
-     - La base de données répond avec les données correspondantes.
-3.  **Affichage** :
-     - Le serveur applicatif transforme ces données en HTML et renvoie la page au navigateur.

-## **9️⃣ Affichage final dans le navigateur**

-Enfin, le navigateur reçoit les données et les affiche sous forme de **page web**.

-  **Il interprète** :
-  - ✅ Le **HTML** pour la structure de la page.
-  - ✅ Le **CSS** pour le design et le style.
-  - ✅ Le **JavaScript** pour les interactions dynamiques.

-# Et voilà, vous avez **Google.com devant vous** ! 🚀
+## **1️⃣ DNS Query – Finding the Server's IP Address**

+The browser doesn't directly understand domain names like `www.google.com`.
+It must **translate this name into an IP address** to know where to send the query.

+1. **DNS Cache Check**:
+- The browser first checks if it already has an IP address for `www.google.com` in memory.
+2. **DNS Server Query**:
+- If the IP address is not cached, a DNS query is sent to a DNS server (usually one provided by your Internet Service Provider or a service like Google DNS or Cloudflare).
+3. **DNS Resolution**:
+- The DNS server responds with the IP address of the Google server (e.g., 165.280.190.48).

+## **2️⃣ Connecting via TCP/IP – Establishing Communication**

+Once the IP address is obtained, your browser **must establish a connection with the Google web server**.

+1. **TCP Connection Establishment**:
+- The **Transmission Control Protocol** is used to ensure reliable communication.

+- The browser sends a **SYN** (synchronization) to the Google server.
+- The Google server responds with a **SYN-ACK** (synchronization and confirmation). - The browser ends the exchange with **ACK**, thus establishing the connection.

+2. **Transmission via IP**:
+- Data travels over the network using the **Internet Protocol** (IP), which ensures that data packets arrive correctly at their destination.

+## **3️⃣ Firewall Filtering – Network Security**

+Before reaching Google's servers, the request passes through several firewalls:

+- **User Firewall**:
+- Protects against threats and blocks certain malicious sites.
+- **ISP Firewall**:
+- Filters traffic to ensure the security of public networks.
+- **Google Firewall**:
+- Verifies that the request is authorized and protects against attacks such as DDoS.

+## **4️⃣ Secure via HTTPS/SSL – Data Encryption**

+Once the connection is established, the exchanges between your browser and Google are secured using **HTTPS (HyperText Transfer Protocol Secure)** and **SSL/TLS**.

+1. **SSL Certificate**:
+- The Google server presents its SSL certificate to prove its identity.
+2. **Key Exchange**:
+- Encryption is implemented via **TLS (Transport Layer Security)** to secure the data.
+3. **Secure Transmission**:
+- All data exchanged between your browser and Google is now encrypted to prevent interception.

+## **5️⃣ Load Balancer – Traffic Distribution**

+Google has **thousands of servers worldwide** to ensure the speed and availability of its service.

+1. The Load Balancer redirects the request to an available server based on traffic and the user's location.

+2. Algorithm Used: Google uses techniques such as Round Robin, Least Connections, and GeoDNS to optimize request handling.

+## 6️⃣ Communication with the Web Server

+Once the request is sent to a specific server:

+- The web server (e.g., Nginx, Apache) receives the request and checks which files should be displayed.

+- It handles static content (HTML, CSS, images) and forwards dynamic requests to the application.

+## 7️⃣ Processing by the Application Server

+If the requested page contains dynamic content, it is processed by an application server, which executes code and interacts with the database.

+- Examples of application servers: Node.js, Django, Spring, Ruby on Rails.

+- This server generates dynamic HTML content and returns the results to the web server.

+## 8️⃣ Database Interaction

+If the page requests data (such as your Google preferences), the application server queries a database.

+1. SQL Query:
+- The server sends a query to retrieve the requested information.
+2. Returned Result:
+- The database responds with the corresponding data.
+3. Display:
+- The application server transforms this data into HTML and returns the page to the browser.

+## 9️⃣ Final Display in the Browser

+Finally, the browser receives the data and displays it as a web page.

+**It interprets**:
+- ✅ **HTML** for page structure.
+- ✅ **CSS** for design and style.
+- ✅ **JavaScript** for dynamic interactions.

+# And there you have it, **Google.com** in front of you! 🚀

 ## **Conclusion**

-Appuyer sur **Entrée** après avoir tapé `https://www.google.com` déclenche un processus incroyablement sophistiqué, impliquant **résolution DNS, sécurisation HTTPS, gestion de la charge, serveurs web et bases de données**.
-Chaque milliseconde compte pour afficher rapidement la page souhaitée.
+Pressing **Enter** after typing `https://www.google.com` triggers an incredibly sophisticated process involving **DNS resolution, HTTPS security, load management, web servers, and databases**.
+Every millisecond counts to quickly display the desired page.